MambaNUT: Nighttime UAV Tracking via Mamba-based Adaptive Curriculum Learning: INTRODUCTION

 \item We propose a novel Mamba-based tracking framework, termed MambaNUT, which utilizes a purely Mamba-based model for accurate and low-consumption tracking.
 To the best of our knowledge, this is the first Mamba-based tracking framework specifically designed for nighttime UAV tracking.

-\item We introduce a simple yet effective Adaptive Curriculum Learning component to address the learning imbalance between daytime and nighttime data, featuring two curriculum schedulers: a dynamic sampling scheduler and a dynamically weighted loss scheduler.
+\item We introduce a simple yet effective Adaptive Curriculum Learning strategy to address the imbalance learning between daytime and nighttime data, featuring two curriculum schedulers: a dynamic sampling scheduler and a Adaptive Data Weighted (ADW) loss scheduler.